microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaConditionalAccessPolicy.md

 The example shows how to update a conditional access policy in Microsoft Entra ID.

-- `-PolicyId` parameter specifies the policy Id of conditional access policy.
+- `-PolicyId` parameter specifies the Id of conditional access policy.
 - `-DisplayName` parameter specifies the display name of a conditional access policy.
 - `-State` parameter specifies the enabled or disabled state of the conditional access policy.
 - `-Conditions` parameter specifies the conditions for the conditional access policy.